geudde/attic-chest/pages/07.season-6/01.meeting-67/03.advertisement/docs.md

 Competition! is the word.

 Ladies and Gentlemen;
-Mend you pens —
+Mend your pens —
 Mount your Nags —
 and Hey for Parnassus!

 Laurels are the fashion!